-Priority Agency Request Explanation Location 1/26 DOE Other educational programs requests Fund 3-K and Pre-K seats in CB8 2/26 DYCD Provide, expand, or enhance after school programs for elementary school students (grades K- 5) Fund Out of School Time and DayCare programs for all children who go to school in CB8 or who have parents that work in CB8.
-3/26 DYCD Other youth workforce development requests Increase funding for youth programs in CB8.
-14/26 ACS Provide, expand, or enhance preventive services and community based alternatives for youth Provide additional funding for Children Services, especially programs to prevent abuse and neglect.
+Priority Agency Request Explanation Location 1/28 DOE Other educational programs requests Fund 3-K and Pre-K seats in CB8 2/28 DYCD Provide, expand, or enhance after school programs for elementary school students (grades K-5) Fund accessible and affordable Out of School Time and DayCare programs for all children who go to school in CB8 or who have parents that work in CB8.
+3/28 DYCD Other youth workforce development requests Increase funding for youth programs in CB8.
+Fully fund the Summer Youth Employment Program, Learning to Work Program, and other youth workforce development programs.
+11/28 ACS Provide, expand, or enhance preventive services and community based alternatives for youth Provide additional funding for Children Services, especially programs to prevent abuse and neglect.